What Causes Excess Dust in a House?

 Keep Your Bedding Clean

 Wash sheets and pillowcases once a week to prevent dust buildup.
-Don’t forget to vacuum your mattress and furniture regularly.
+Also, vacuum your mattress and furniture regularly.

 Pest Control